lowtze/latin-books/A Latin reader for the lower forms in schools - H J Hardy/Latin Reader - H J Hardy.md

 ## Notes To Latin Stories.

-7. capitis damnaverunt; ''condemned to death ;" cp.
+7. capitis damnaverunt; "condemned to death ;" cp.
 180, voti,
 * to pay his vow."
 12. cum ... tum; *notonly . . . but also."
-quosdam sibi insidiari; ''that some, who were friends, were 3 plotting against him."
+quosdam sibi insidiari; "that some, who were friends, were 3 plotting against him."

 31. gladiatorium munus ; a show of gladiators given to the people